As businesses prepare to reopen as part of Alberta's relaunch strategy, resources are available to help keep you, your staff, and your customers safe.

 A staged plan to gradually reopen businesses, resume activities and get people back to work, while putting safety first.

-Stage 1 allows some businesses and services to resume operations starting May 14.
-Calgary and Brooks fully entered Stage 1 on June 1.
+Stage 2 allows more businesses and services to resume operations starting June 12.

 Restricted and non-restricted services